valderman/ccwf/README.md

   list, it is strongly recommended to use explicit HTML in your markdown pages, since the template compiler and the markdown compiler sometimes disagree on what some particular space or newline means.
-  See the list of assistants on `pages/about.md`
+  See the list of assistants on `pages/about.md`.
+* If your code listings look weird, try not specifying a language.
+  You won't get syntax highlighting, but you'll at least get a fixed-width font and a uniform look without messing up your page.